Succession (TV series): Release

 On April 27, 2018, the series held its official world premiere during the Series Mania Festival in Lille, France, in which the pilot episode was screened.
 On May 22, 2018, the series held its official US premiere at the Time Warner Center in New York City.
+All four seasons aired on Sky Atlantic in the UK.

-HBO released a DVD version of season 1, branded Succession: The Complete First Season, on August 6, 2018, which included special features.
-A Blu-ray release was made available on November 6 of the same year.
+HBO released the first season on DVD on August 6, 2018, which included special features; a Blu-ray release was made available on November 6 of the same year.
+Subsequent seasons were released on DVD; season 2 on September 15, 2020, season 3 on May 17, 2022, and season 4 and the complete series on September 12, 2023.
+The complete series was released on Blu-ray on August 27, 2024.

-HBO issued a DVD (no Blu-ray) release for season 2, branded Succession: The Complete Second Season, on September 15, 2020.

-A DVD (no Blu-ray) release for season 3, branded Succession: The Complete Third Season, was issued on May 17, 2022.